select2/select2/pages/08.tagging/docs.md

 ## Tagging with multi-value select boxes

 Tagging can also be used in multi-value select boxes.
-In the example below, we set the <code>multiple="multiple"</code> attribute on a Select2 control that also has <code>tags: true</code> enabled:
+In the example below, we set the `multiple="multiple"` attribute on a Select2 control that also has `tags: true` enabled:

 <div class="s2-example">
   <p>